Skip to content

 Preparation:

 Process zucchini, chickpeas, garlic, oats, lemon juice, and spices into a dough in a blender.
-Shape the mixture into small balls, brush with a little oil, and place in the air fryer.
-Cook at 356°F for about 10 to 12 minutes until golden brown.
-Mix yogurt with chopped mint and lemon.Yogurt with chopped mint and lemon juice.
+Form small balls from the mixture, brush with a little oil, and place in the air fryer.
+Cook at 180°C (356°F) for about 10 to 12 minutes until golden brown.
+Mix yogurt with chopped mint and lemon zest and serve as a dip.

-Secret tip: Serve with leafy greens and fresh watermelon – guaranteed to refresh you from the inside!
+Secret tip: Serve with leafy salad and fresh watermelon–guaranteed to refresh from the inside!

 Summer Rolls from the Air Fryer